mailsac/mailsac-examples/help/subscriptions/faq.rst

 -------------------------------------

 Subscriptions can be canceled by selecting `Billing`_ from the `Dashboard`_.
 There will be a list of active subscriptions.
-Selecting "Edit Subscription" will present a final verification that you intend to cancel the subscription.
+Selecting "Cancel Subscription" will present a final verification that you intend to cancel the subscription.

    .. image:: subscription_cancel.png